-The other day my client, Jenna, launched into an impassioned diatribe about how she had been settling all her life for inferior men who were financially unstable and emotionally incapable of ever giving her what she wanted.
+The other day my client, Jenna, launched into an impassioned speech about how she's been settling all her life for "inferior men" who are financially unstable and emotionally incapable of ever giving her what she wants.
 Her big green eyes welled up with tears of disappointment as she lamented, “It’s a shame I wasted all that time in the wrong relationships with the wrong people.
 What was I thinking?
-I still can’t believe I would settle for so little when I am such a good person and I deserve so much more.”
+I still can’t believe I settled for so little when I am such a good person and I deserve so much more.”

 The entire time I was with my first husband, I told myself I could do better and that I could leave whenever I wanted.
-Still, I stayed with him for a total of 13 years before I finally got the guts to go.
+Still, I stayed with him for a total of 13 years before I finally mustered the guts to go.
 The day I left, the phone company cut off our service and the rent on our apartment hadn’t been paid for 6 months.
-My mother would have turned over in her grave if she had known how I was living.
+(My mother would have turned over in her grave if she had known how I was living.)

 At 34-years old, I found myself camping out in the guest bedroom at my older brother’s house while I grieved the loss of my marriage.
 One particularly dark and lonely night, as I lay on the floor in fetal position sobbing, I was finally able to take responsibility for the choices that I had made in my relationship.